 Download the form WHAT TO EXPECT FROM A BEHAVIORAL CONSULTATION AND HOW TO PREPARE FOR THE APPOINTMENT.
 It provides information on preparing for the appointment as well as what to expect during and after the appointment.

 5) The Appointment

 In almost all cases, Dr. Ward recommends follow-up appointments past the initial behavioral evaluation appointment to assess progress and modify exercises and recommendations based on how your dog is responding to the treatment plan.
-Follow-up appointments are up to 1 hour and are typically scheduled between 2-4 weeks after the initial appointment.
+Follow-up appointments are 60-90 minutes and are typically scheduled between 2-4 weeks after the initial appointment.
 However, depending the nature of your dog’s issues or if a significant amount of time has passed since the last appointment, a longer follow-up appointment may be recommended.
 The number of follow-up appointments past the initial behavioral evaluation appointment will vary depending on the nature of the problem and the progress that you and your dog make.
 It’s important to do the assigned homework in between sessions, which can take as little as 30 minutes daily, because follow-up appointments build upon each other.